You’re probably right about your security gaps, here’s how to prove it

 • Examines both internal and external attack paths.

-• Prioritises findings based on the impact it would have upon the business.
+• Prioritises findings based on business impact.

 • Supports timely remediation, not just reporting.